 The certification exam is offered three (3) times a year.
 Exam sittings are scheduled in January, May and September.

 If you are a student member with CAMRT, you already have a user account set up for you.
-Retrieve your CAMRT ID and password before applying online.
+Retrieve your CAMRT ID and password before registering online.

-If you are not a CAMRT member and have never registered for a CAMRT certification exam or a CAMRT continuing professional development course, you will need to click here to create a new account before applying to write.
+If you are not a CAMRT member and have never registered for a CAMRT certification exam or a CAMRT continuing professional development course, you will need to click here to create a new account before registering to write the exam.

-Once payment is processed, you will receive an e-mail confirming registration for exam and providing important information about exam centre selection and payment receipt.
+Once payment is processed, you will receive an e-mail confirming registration for exam.
+After September 30, you will receive exam updates and information on exam centre selection by email from firstname.lastname@example.org.

 |2016||Certification exam fee: $800 CAD|